Rakss1104/Energy-Grid/README.md

-# ⚡ Grid Operations AI Assistant

-An AI-powered assistant for managing **grid operations**, including electricity consumption forecasting, capacity planning, generation monitoring, and load optimization.
-It leverages a **Retrieval-Augmented Generation (RAG)** pipeline to provide **grounded, data-driven insights** from historical energy consumption records.
+#  GridWise

+GridWise is a prototype of a community-driven, AI-optimized smart grid that enables households to share, trade, and optimize energy in real time.
+Powered by Agentic AI and IBM WatsonX, it learns from usage patterns, predicts surplus/deficit, and proactively suggests transparent peer-to-peer energy trades — ensuring fairness, efficiency, and sustainability.

 ---

-## 🔑 Key Features
+##  Key Features

 - **Load Forecasting** – Predict future electricity demand for specific cities or areas based on historical data.
 - **Capacity Planning** – Calculate the necessary prepared energy capacity for the next 3 hours, considering a reserve margin and historical consumption patterns.